A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 In a December 2014 court filing in another accuser's lawsuit, Giuffre had alleged Dershowitz was among the prominent men Epstein had instructed her to have sex with when she was a teenager.
 In early 2015, Dershowitz had rejected her account out of hand in his own court filings.
 (The nature of his denials were such that Giuffre sued Dershowitz for defamation earlier this year.
 Dershowitz has asked the court to dismiss that lawsuit.)

 By September 2015, ABC soon had another possible news hook.
 Giuffre filed a defamation lawsuit against Maxwell in which she alleged specifics of just how, in her account, she was recruited and abused by Epstein and Maxwell.
-(Maxwell, again, denies those claims).
+(Maxwell, again, denies those claims.)
 Boies, who represents Giuffre, told the Miami Herald that case was settled in 2017.

 ABC episodically covered the various lawsuits.
 Yet it did not broadcast the interview with Giuffre.